 8. Although plant-based foods contain nutrients, take calcium, iron, vitamin D and vitamin B12 supplements to make up for any you might not be absorbing.

 After our little briefing, Ellie agreed to let me know how she was feeling at the end of each day.
 Here are the results:

 Day 1: ‘I feel fine but I was hungry and haven’t really enjoyed anything apart from fruit.
 I miss not having to read the back of packets, but day one is complete and I haven’t died!’

 Day 2: ‘I was hungry often but I’m not really missing anything yet.’

 Day 3: ‘I’m still not missing many things, except mayonnaise and Quorn Picnic Eggs.
-I think I could do this 50% of the time, although I’d eat meat when I’m with Dan.’
+I think I could do this 50% of the time, although I’d eat meat when I’m with my boyfriend.’